 Thomas Jefferson University is committed to providing equal educational and employment opportunities for all persons without regard to race, color, national or ethnic origin, marital status, religion, sex, sexual orientation, gender identity, age, disability, veteran's status or any other protected characteristic.
 The consideration of factors unrelated to a person's ability, qualifications and performance is inconsistent with this policy.
-Any person having inquiries or complaints concerning Thomas Jefferson University's compliance with Title VI, Title IX, the Age Discrimination Act of 1975, the Americans with Disabilities Act, or Section 504 of the Rehabilitation Act is directed to contact their Student Affairs Dean, the Title IX Coordinator, or Human Resources - Employee Relations, who have been designated by Thomas Jefferson University for Civil Rights, U.S. Department of Education, Washington, D.C.
+Any person having inquiries or complaints concerning Thomas Jefferson University's compliance with Title VI, Title IX, the Age Discrimination Act of 1975, the Americans with Disabilities Act, or Section 504 of the Rehabilitation Act is directed to contact their Student Affairs Dean, the Title IX Coordinator, or Human Resources - Employee Relations, who have been designated by Thomas Jefferson University to coordinate the institution's efforts to comply with the these laws.
+Any person may also contact the Assistant Secretary for Civil Rights, U.S. Department of Education, Washington, D.C.
 20202, or the Director, U.S. Department of Education, Office for Civil Rights, Region Three, Philadelphia, Pennsylvania, regarding the University's compliance with the equal opportunity laws.